 I have some good news for you!
-The fight or flight system isn't the only sheriff in town.
-Oh no!
+The fight or flight system doesn't act alone.
 The rest & digest system also comes into play.
-This system puts the brakes on, and tries to get everything to just calm down!
-When your rest & digest system is at work, you will feel more at ease, peaceful and calm.
+This system puts the brakes on, and tries to get your body, mind and emotions to calm down.
+When your rest & digest system is working well, you will feel more at ease, peaceful and calm.
 You will be able to drift off to sleep at night, and wake up in the morning refreshed.

-An active rest & digest system means your immune system is working.
-That means you fight off disease and germs pretty well.
-Your digestion will work too, which is getting nutrients from the food you eat into the bones, muscles, tissues and glands that need it.
+An active rest & digest system also means your immune system is working (you fight off disease and germs pretty well).
+Your digestion works too, which is getting nutrients from the food you eat into the bones, muscles, tissues and glands that need it.
+(Can I just say right here that a healthy diet is SO important to good health--physical and mental!)

-Ahh, that all sounds great, doesn't it?
-But the problem is that our anxiety is so LOUD and OBNOXIOUS that the rest & digest system doesn't have a chance!
-Or does it?
+That all sounds great, doesn't it?
+But a lot of people say that anxiety is so loud and obnoxious that it's hard to get it to shut up so the rest & digest system can work.

-Here are some things you can do to activate your rest & digest system, and get your anxiety to quiet down.
+Here are some things you can do to activate your rest & digest system and get your anxiety to quiet down.
 Practice these activities as often as you can.